 We learned all about some of the traditional types of pizzas Italians eat – including Marinara (tomato sauce only) and Margherita (tomato sauce, mozzarella, and basil).
 And we also were surprised to find out the freshest gelato isn’t the really fluffy ones you see in shops.
 It is actually a bit denser.

-Chefs for a Night
+Chefs for a Night in Rome

 Since it had to freeze, we started our cooking lesson with the gelato.
 After mixing together eggs, sugar, and cream (yep, that’s it!), we had the option of choosing our preferred flavoring.
 As self-proclaimed Nutella addicts, we didn’t hesitate to go for the jar, but vanilla and coffee were also options.
 Then into the super